-If you selected System Off (SYS OFF), go to step 4.
+If you selected System Off (SYSOFF), go to step 4.

-- 3 Press the input source button for the component that will start the multi-operation then press ENTER.
-For example, if you want to start the sequence by switching on your DVD player, press DVD. - 4 Use ↑/↓ to select CODE EDT then press ENTER.
+3 Press the input source button for the component that will start the multi-operation then press ENTER.
+For example, if you want to start the sequence by

+For example, if you want to start the sequence by switching on your DVD player, press DVD.

+4 Use ↑/↓ to select CODE EDT then press ENTER.
 To erase any previously stored multi-operations (or shutdown sequences) select CODE ERS above.